 - You should determine your learning style and degree of self-discipline to be sure that you will be motivated to complete online coursework.
-Distance learning classes are very focused and intense, and require a great deal of independent work.
+Distance learning classes are very focused and intense and require a great deal of independent work.

-- You should find out what kind of time requirement will be expected of you for each distance learning class.
+- You should find out what kind of time commitment will be expected of you for each distance learning class.
 For example, how much time will be required each week for you to complete the coursework and assignments?
 Some classes may require you to visit campus and meet with faculty or attend videoconferences, while others may be offered exclusively online.

 Generally speaking, the following traits are ones that lead to student success in online classes:

-- Self-Directed and motivated - You'll need to be able to provide the structure needed to finish the course.
+- Self-directed and motivated - You'll need to be able to provide the structure needed to finish the course.